mkimmerle/accessibility-audit-tool/README.md

 - Open <http://localhost:1977/> in a browser
 - Enter URL to test

-**NOTE:** This tool currently only works on sites with a sitemap.xml file.
-If your site doesn't have one, consider testing against a demo site with known accessibility issues like <https://fakewinebarrel.com/>.
+**NOTE:** This tool works best on sites with a sitemap.xml file.
+If your site doesn't have one, it will fall back to crawling your site and auditing the pages it finds.
+Consider testing against a demo site with known accessibility issues like <https://fakewinebarrel.com/>.

 ---